inigolabs/stopwatch/readme.md

 ### Noop Timer

 Often, you'll want to leave the profile step function calls in the code and only run them in debug or profile mode.
-In this case you can use `StartProfileTimer()` when in debug mode, and otherwise instantiate the timer using `StartNoopTimer()`.
+In this case you can use `Start()` when in debug mode, and otherwise instantiate the timer using `StartNoopTimer()`.

 License
 -------